tinamayswinkels/seven-women/_products/book-1.md

 ---
-title: book-1
+title: From a Tin Shed to the United Nations
-description: Bobble Garland - Rainbow
+description: Book | From a Tin Shed to the United Nations
 price: 29.95
-class: decorative-and-learning-strings
+class: book
-id: 43
+id: 53
-pic_path: /uploads/bobble garland.png
+pic_path: /uploads/fullsizerender.jpg
 gallery:
   - pic_path: /uploads/bobble garland.png
   - pic_path:
   - pic_path:
 ---